suravi73/Data-Card/LFW_Data_Card.md

 - **Benefits:** Standard benchmark for face verification and recognition.
 - **Known issues:** Images are web-scraped and may contain labeling errors or duplicates.
-- *Note: The dataset may not be fully representative of global demographics.*

 ---